googleapis/google-cloud-python/packages/google-cloud-bigquery-storage/UPGRADING.md

 ## Import Path

-The library was moved into `google.cloud.bigquery` namespace.
-It is recommended to use this path in order to reduce the chance of future compatibility issues in case the library is restuctured internally.
+The library's top-level namespace is `google.cloud.bigquery_storage`.
+Importing from `google.cloud.bigquery_storage_v1` still works, but it is advisable to use the `google.cloud.bigquery_storage` path in order to reduce the chance of future compatibility issues should the library be restuctured internally.

 **Before:**
 ```py